FREQUENTLY ASKED QUESTIONS

 Are your teachers certified?

-All of our full-time teachers are certified.
+Our full-time teachers are certified.
 All of our teachers, part-time and full-time, are specialists in their fields, with an average of over 15 years of experience.
 Most have completed graduate degrees in their specialty areas.

 What are the benefits of multi-level teaching?